History Channel: Southeast Asia

 A joint venture of AETN and Astro Malaysia Holdings launched the History Channel in Singapore, Hong Kong, Thailand, the Philippines, Malaysia, Indonesia, Vietnam and Brunei in the second and third quarters of 2007, and in Taiwan and China by the end of the year.
 Some other Asian countries, such as Kuwait, Israel, and Japan, have their own versions of the network.
 On September 1, 2008, History Channel Asia was officially launched in Singapore and Hong Kong followed by the Philippines.

 South Korea

 The South Korean version of History Channel was launched on September 22, 2017, replacing the Southeast version that was previously transmitted.
 After the launch, A+E networks Korea launched an original series program called History in the Bottle (말술클럽).

 Latin America

 The Latin American version was launched in 2001.
 It is owned by A&E and controlled in the region by Ole Distribution.
 It airs US programming, translated to Spanish or Portuguese or in English with Spanish or Portuguese subtitles.
 Also, it develops some Latin American programming in Spanish.

 Oceania

 Australia and New Zealand

-The channel is operated by Foxtel and the programming and name of the channel is licensed to them by A&E Networks.
+The Australian version of History, now Real History, is operated by Foxtel and the programming and name of the channel were previously licensed to them by A&E Networks, from 1998 to 2024.